parth4594/Trajectory-Prediction/README.md

 in the traffic scene.

 ## Objectives ##
-*Learning spatio-temporal relationships between the traffic agents to improve prediction accuracy.
+* Learning spatio-temporal relationships between the traffic agents to improve prediction accuracy.
-*Fusion of diverse data-types in the form of numerical data, categorical data and local semantic maps.
+* Fusion of diverse data-types in the form of numerical data, categorical data and local semantic maps.

+## Results ##
+The experiments show that adding local semantic maps encoded with a CNN to the input of the Transformer-based model, significantly improves prediction accuracy.